 We recall election scheme syntax (Definition 1) from Smyth, Frink & Clarkson [SFC17].
 Election schemes capture voting systems that consist of the following three steps.
 First, a tallier generates a key pair.
 Secondly, each voter constructs and casts a ballot for their vote.
-These ballots are recorded on a bulletin board.
-Finally the tallier tallies the recorded ballots and announces an outcome, i.e., a distribution of votes.
+These ballots are collected and recorded on a bulletin board.
+Finally the tallier tallies the collected ballots and announces an outcome, i.e., a distribution of votes.7

 Definition 1 (Election scheme [SFC17]).
-An election scheme is a tuple of probabilistic polynomial-time algorithms (Setup, Vote, Tally) such that:
+An election scheme is a tuple of probabilistic polynomial-time algorithms (Setup, Vote, Tally) such that:8

-- Setup, denoted $(pk, sk, mb, mc) \leftarrow$ Setup $(\kappa)$ , is run by the tallier.
-The algorithm takes a security parameter $\kappa$ as input and outputs a key pair pk, sk, a maximum number of ballots mb, and a maximum number of candidates mc. - Vote, denoted $b \leftarrow Vote(pk, v, nc, \kappa)$ , is run by voters.
-The algorithm takes as input a public key pk, a voter's vote v, some number of candidates nc, and a security parameter $\kappa$ .
+- Setup, denoted $(pk, sk, mb, mc) \leftarrow \text{Setup}(\kappa)$, is run by the tallier.
+The algorithm takes a security parameter κ as input and outputs a key pair pk, sk, a maximum number of ballots mb, and a maximum number of candidates mc. - Vote, denoted $b \leftarrow \text{Vote}(pk, v, nc, \kappa)$, is run by voters.
+The algorithm takes as input a public key pk, a voter's vote v, some number of candidates nc, and a security parameter κ .
 Vote v should be selected from a sequence $1, \ldots, nc$ of candidates.
-The algorithm outputs a ballot b or error symbol $\perp$ . - Tally, denoted $(\mathbf{v}, pf) \leftarrow \mathsf{Tally}(sk, \mathfrak{bb}, nc, \kappa)$ , is run by the tallier.
-The algorithm takes as input a private key sk, a bulletin board $\mathfrak{bb}$ , some number of candidates nc, and a security parameter $\kappa$ , where $\mathfrak{bb}$ is a set.
-And outputs an election outcome $\mathbf{v}$ and a non-interactive tallying proof pf demonstrating that the outcome corresponds to votes expressed in ballots on the bulletin board.
-The election outcome $\mathbf{v}$ should be a vector of length nc such that $\mathbf{v}[v]$ indicates the number of votes for candidate v.
+The algorithm outputs a ballot b or error symbol \bot . - Tally, denoted $(\mathfrak{v}, pf) \leftarrow \text{Tally}(sk, \mathfrak{bb}, nc, \kappa)$, is run by the tallier.
+The algorithm takes as input a private key sk, a bulletin board \mathfrak{bb} , some number of candidates nc, and a security parameter κ , where \mathfrak{bb} is a set.
+And outputs an election outcome \mathfrak{v} and a non-interactive tallying proof pf.
+The election outcome must be a vector of length nc and each index v of that vector should indicate the number of votes for candidate v.